 - One that does not charge more than a nominal fee for services provided

 - One that has voluntary membership and participation

 - One that does not have a commercial purpose or interest

 How to apply

-Applicants will need to write to the Authority requesting pre-approval of their not-for-profit status for the purpose of applying for the Polytechnic’s not-for-profit scholarship.
-They will need to provide the following information to the Authority with their letter:
+Applicants will need to apply to the Authority requesting pre-approval of their not-for-profit status for the purpose of applying for the Polytechnic’s not-for-profit scholarship.
+They will need to provide the following information to the Authority for consideration:

 - A letter signed by an official, on the letterhead of the organisation the applicant works or volunteers for, dated within the last month, confirming that the applicant intends to provide immigration advice on a not-for-profit basis (when licensed) and confirming the applicant’s role and responsibilities within the organisation.

 - A copy of the Memorandum and Articles of Association, Constitution or other founding documents of the organisation.

 - A copy of the certificate of incorporation for the organisation (if applicable).